 - Nokia lost its market share to Android and iOS and ended up in misery when Microsoft took over its smartphone business.

-Thus, I’ll conclude by that every industry has been in a false belief that it is a growth industry.
-There are numerous cases (other than aforementioned ones) that suggests that growth did not stopped, declined or threatened because of market saturation but because of management failure.
-Or to say because of “Shortsighted Management”.
+Thus, I’ll conclude that every industry has been in a false belief that it is a growth industry.
+There are numerous cases (other than the aforementioned ones) that suggest that growth did not stop, declined, or threatened because of market saturation but because of management failure, or to say because of “Shortsighted Management”.